Knowing how to reverse a Python string is a common thing you might have to do as a Python developer. It could also help you in coding interviews.

 import timeit testfunction = ''' def reversed_word(): word = 'hello' return ''.join(list(reversed(word))) ''' print(timeit.timeit(testfunction)) [output] 0.059792666999999994

 The fastest implementation is the one using the slice operator.

-In this tutorial we have seen that it’s possible to reverse the characters of a string using Python in many different ways.
+In this tutorial, we have seen multiple ways to reverse a Python string.

-The most performant implementation uses the slice operator but it’s also possible to use the reversed() function together with the join() and list() functions.
+The most performant way to reverse a string uses slicing but it’s also possible to use the reversed() function together with the join() and list() functions.

-Implementing your own function using a looping construct doesn’t really make sense considering that it wouldn’t be as performant as the slice operator and it would take a lot more lines of code.
+Implementing your own function to reverse a string using a loop doesn’t really make sense considering that it wouldn’t be as performant as the slice operator and it would require more lines of code.

 Bonus read: Are you getting started with Python?
 Have a look at this tutorial that will give you a comprehensive overview of what it means to start coding in Python.

 Claudio Sabato is an IT expert with over 15 years of professional experience in Python programming, Linux Systems Administration, Bash programming, and IT Systems Design.